FREQUENTLY ASKED QUESTIONS

 Isn't That a Huge commitment?

-We usually try to schedule two classes on one day, so that families will only have to come to the school twice a week.
+We offer a comprehensive Suzuki program to our students, designed to cultivate real musical ability and eventually a deep facility for fine music in the context of an instrument.
+However, we recognize the multifarious demands of modern life, and we usually try to schedule two classes on one day, so that families will only have to come to the school twice a week.
 However, that’s not always possible.
 In addition, students are expected to practice regularly at home.
 As a result, our students experience true mastery of the music they are playing, resulting in greater enjoyment and self-confidence.

 Can I enroll partway through the school year?